jdrichards-pursuit/week-9.1-web-scraping-and-sentiment-analysis/lesson.md

 ### Understanding the Sentiment Analysis Function Structure

+The key efficiency of this function comes from building one large, well-structured prompt instead of making multiple API calls.
+This approach is like shipping one full truck instead of making multiple trips with a partially filled truck - more efficient, cost-effective, and less likely to hit road (rate) limits.

 - The Prompt Engineering
 `
 prompt = """Analyze the overall sentiment and style for each author based on their quotes.